ℹ About Our Rankings

 Seal Gaps to Prevent Smoke Spread

-Sealing any gaps around windows, doors, and vents helps protect areas from being impacted by smoke.
-Weather stripping and caulking are inexpensive ways to seal up exit points.
+Sealing gaps around windows, doors, and vents keeps smoke out.
+Weather stripping and caulking are cheap fixes.

-Removing these particles not only traps unwanted odors, it makes your indoor air healthier overall, giving you a clearly defined smoke-free zone in your home.
+Removing smoke particles improves indoor air quality.
+It creates a smoke-free zone in your home.

 Clean Surfaces Regularly to Remove Residue